ST10092282/POE_PART1_PROG6221/README.md

 ## Run the Executable File
 Once the source code has been compiled, run the executable file by entering its name in the command prompt or terminal.

+## The Main Menu
+When you run the software, the first thing that will be displayed is the main menu.
+This menu will ask the user to choose between various options.